-Expert: Babies can sleep safely next to mothersMarch 28th, 2012 in Health /
+Expert: Babies can sleep safely next to mothersMarch 28, 2012 in Medicine & Health / Health

 (Medical Xpress) -- If practiced safely, co-sleeping with your baby is safe and beneficial, according to James McKenna, University of Notre Dame biological anthropologist and world-renowned expert on sudden infant death syndrome (SIDS).

 A study by the American Academy of Pediatrics (AAP) released March 26 examines the data on SIDS, comparing infant deaths before and after the 1994 implementation of the Back to Sleep campaign, a national movement to have parents put babies to sleep on their backs rather than in a prone position.